-Tenets of Efficacy-Effectiveness Gap
+Tenets of the EEG

 Different ways to understand EEG have been suggested.
-EEG has been classified into three different categories like the effect of healthcare settings, strategies to measure the effect of drugs, and the interplay between drug and dependent aspects.
+EEG has been classified into three different categories: the effect of healthcare settings, strategies to measure the effect of drugs, and the interplay between drugs and dependent aspects.

-According to the first principle of EEG, discrepancies in the health care system in real life may specify why effectiveness results cause dismay compared to efficacy results.
-Therefore, all features of health care in real life should meet the benchmark of experimental conditions with different grades of intervention like medical regulations, knowledge transfer, approaches for increasing patient-adherence, etc. Real impact of these laudable interventions is difficult to evaluate.
+According to the first principle of EEG, discrepancies in the healthcare system in real life may explain why effectiveness results cause concern compared with efficacy results.
+Therefore, all features of healthcare in real life should meet the benchmark of experimental conditions with different grades of intervention, such as medical regulations, knowledge transfer, and approaches for increasing patient adherence, among others.
+The real impact of these laudable interventions is difficult to evaluate.
 This principle does not consider effectiveness to be superior to efficacy.
-The patient-doctor network is key to patient compliance and leads to a better result.
+The patient-doctor network is key to patient compliance and leads to better results.
 Doctors should select the best treatment strategies for each patient to enhance the probability of having a favorable outcome.
-The second principle of EEG states that the strategy employed to assess the impact of a drug influences the outcome of drug use, thus there is an EEG.
+The second principle of EEG states that the strategy employed to assess the impact of a drug influences the outcome of drug use; thus, there is an EEG.
 Both efficacy and effectiveness investigations provide answers to complementary questions.
-According to the third principle, advocating the therapeutic impact of a drug is the outcome of interplay between biological and dependent aspects like patient or healthcare related aspects.
-Irrespective of the study design, the impact of a drug in various conditions like routine clinical trials or in real may differ, leading to inconsistent results (Nordon et al., 2016).
+According to the third principle, advocating for the therapeutic impact of a drug is the outcome of the interplay between biological and dependent aspects, such as patient or healthcare-related issues.
+Irrespective of the study design, the impact of a drug in different conditions, such as routine clinical trials or in real life, may vary, leading to inconsistent results (Nordon et al., 2016).

 Example of Efficacy and Effectiveness

-Terms ‘Efficacy’ and ‘Effectiveness’ can be further explained with examples from the literature.
+Terms efficacy and effectiveness can be further explained with examples from the literature.
 The efficacy and effectiveness of the impact of COVID-19 vaccines is evaluated by reviewing the literature.
 To compare the efficacy and effectiveness of seven COVID-19 vaccines, a comprehensive systematic literature review was conducted by including different databases to identify studies reporting vaccine effectiveness or efficacy.
-Based on the inclusion criteria, we reviewed 42 reports which indicated that COVID-19 vaccines have resulted in decreased infection rates, milder symptoms, reduced hospital stay and lower death rates.
-Specific vaccines are more effective against different variants, like Pfizer is more effective against B1.1.7 and B1.1.8 variants.
-Irrespective of high effectiveness of a vaccine it is necessary to check their effectiveness against any new covid strain (Mohammed et al., 2022).
+Based on the inclusion criteria, we reviewed 42 reports that indicated that COVID-19 vaccines resulted in decreased infection rates, milder symptoms, reduced hospital stays, and lower death rates.
+Specific vaccines are more effective against different variants, such as Pfizer is more effective against B1.1.7 and B1.1.8 variants.
+Irrespective of the effectiveness of a vaccine, it is necessary to check its effectiveness against any new Covid strain (Mohammed et al., 2022).

-A wider contrasting view on efficacy and effectiveness influences research, policy, and polity-based decisions for policy approval, for added patient value, for regulating the pricing and maintaining cost effectiveness, and the public financing and sponsoring of health care expenditure (Romero et al., 2013).
+A wider contrasting view on efficacy and effectiveness influences research, policy, and polity-based decisions for policy approval for added patient value, for regulating pricing, and for maintaining cost effectiveness, public financing, and sponsoring of healthcare expenditures (Romero et al., 2013).

 Self-Check Questions